 Benefit Description You pay Reconstructive surgery (cont.)
-Standard Option Basic Option - breast prostheses and surgical bras and replacements (see Prosthetic devices) \$45 per office visit for outpatient services 20% after deductible Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Nothing for inpatient services Gender Reassignment Surgery - Male-to-Female (MtF): penectomy, orchiectomy, vaginoplasty, clitoroplasty, vulvoplasty, labiaplasty, urethroplasty.
-Female-to-Male (FtM): bilateral mastectomy or breast reduction, hysterectomy, salpingo-oophorectomy, urethroplasty, metoidioplasty, phalloplasty, vulvectomy, vaginectomy, scrotoplasty and implantation of penile and/or testicular prostheses.
-Your Plan provider must obtain precertification from the plan prior to obtaining any gender reassignment surgery.
+Standard Option Basic Option - Breast prostheses and surgical bras and replacements (see Prosthetic devices) \$45 per office visit for outpatient services 20% after deductible Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Nothing for inpatient services Gender Affirming Surgery - Male-to-Female (MtF): penectomy, orchiectomy, vaginoplasty, clitoroplasty, vulvoplasty, labiaplasty, urethroplasty. - Female-to-Male (FtM): bilateral mastectomy or breast reduction, hysterectomy, salpingo-oophorectomy, urethroplasty, metoidioplasty, phalloplasty, vulvectomy, vaginectomy, scrotoplasty and implantation of penile and/or testicular prostheses.
+Your Plan provider must obtain precertification from the plan prior to obtaining any gender surgery.
 Please see Section 3 for additional details regarding the "precertification" process.
-Not covered: All charges All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except as otherwise specified above Oral and maxillofacial surgery Standard Option Basic Option Not covered: All charges All charges Oral implants and transplants Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingival, and alveolar bone), except for procedures related to accidental injury of teeth Correction of any malocclusion not listed above • Any dental care involved in treatment of temporomandibular joint (TMJ) pain dysfunction syndrome • Dental services associated with medical treatment such as surgery and radiation treatment, except for services related to accidental injury of teeth (See Section 5(g)) Oral surgical procedures, limited to: \$45 per office visit for 20% after deductible Reduction of fractures of the jaws or facial bones; outpatient services Surgical correction of cleft lip, cleft palate, or severe functional malocclusion; Nothing for inpatient services Removal of stones from salivary ducts; İ Excision of leukoplakia or malignancies;
+Not covered: All charges All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except as otherwise specified above U Oral and maxillofacial surgery Standard Option Basic Option Oral surgical procedures, limited to: \$45 per office visit for 20% after deductible • Reduction of fractures of the jaws or facial bones; outpatient services Surgical correction of cleft lip, cleft palate, or severe functional malocclusion; Nothing for inpatient services Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; • Excision of cysts and tumors; • Medical and surgical treatment of temporomandibular joint (TMJ) disorder (non-dental) • Other surgical procedures that do not involve the teeth or their supporting structures.
+Not covered: All charges All charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingival, and alveolar bone), except for procedures related to accidental injury of teeth the periodontal membrane, gingival, and alveolar bone), except for